 People have used natural treatments for thousands of years to promote beautiful, healthy skin.
-One of the treatments that’s increasing in popularity is cannabidiol (CBD), a compound you can find in the marijuana plant, Cannabis sativa.
+One option that’s increasing in popularity is cannabidiol (CBD), a compound derived from the cannabis plant.

 Products containing CBD are everywhere — from topical pain relievers to skin softeners and potential acne remedies.